The best things about a career in dietetics

 When Emma Stubbs graduated, she wrote 39 job applications, had 7 face to face, and 3 phone interviews and has shared the top 9 things she learned in the job search.

-2012 graduate dietitian Bonnie Lau gave her opinion on how dietetics graduates need to be prepared to think outside the box with respect to opportunities after graduation:
+2012 graduate dietitian Bonnie Lau gave her opinion on how dietetics graduates need to be prepared to think outside the box with respect to opportunities after graduation.
+She also provided tips for preparation for overseas working opportunities.

 How much money do dietitians earn?